-Planning issues need be addressed at a number of levels;
+Planning issues need to be addressed at a number of levels:

-Vale of the White Horse District Council - can decide where in the Vale the new houses should go but have little (if any) influence over how many houses should be built, they can sort out our leisure facilities. [show detail]
+Vale of the White Horse District Council - can decide where in the Vale the new houses should go but appears to have little influence over how many houses should be built.
+They can sort out our leisure facilities and refuse collections.

-The Vale of the White Horse District Council is the planning authority for Wantage and Grove and is part of the Oxfordshire Strategic Planning and Infrastructure Partnership (SPIP).
-The SPIP will set the housing target for the next 15 years.
+The Vale of the White Horse District Council is the planning authority for Wantage and Grove and is part of the Oxfordshire Growth Board.
+The Growth Board sets the housing targets for Oxfordshire.
 The District Council is then responsible for deciding where this housing is built and producing the Local Plan.
 Local plans must be positively prepared, justified, effective and consistent with national policy in accordance with section 20 of the Planning and Compulsory Purchase Act 2004 (as amended) and the National Planning Policy Framework.
 The District Council will then approve planning applications in line with the plan.
 They are also responsible for waste management, leisure facilities and flood management.

 The County Council is responsible for highways (except those managed by Central Government like the A34 and M4), schools, social services, libraries and museums etc.

-The Future Oxfordshire Partnership - (formerly Oxfordshire Growth Board and before that Oxfordshire Strategic Planning and Infrastructure Partnership (SPIP) - decides how many houses are required in Oxfordshire and which District they should be in. [show detail]
+The Future Oxfordshire Partnership - (formerly Oxfordshire Growth Board and before that Oxfordshire Strategic Planning and Infrastructure Partnership) decides how many houses are required in Oxfordshire and which District they should be in.

 The Future Oxfordshire Partnership is a joint committee of the five District Councils of Oxfordshire, the County Council and non-voting members including Oxfordshire Local Enterprise Partnership (OxLEP), the universities, Oxfordshire Clinical Commissioning Group (OCCG), Homes England and the Environment Agency.
 It has been set up to facilitate and enable joint working on economic development, strategic planning and growth.
 This is the body responsible for deciding the strategic housing numbers across the County and provides a liaison forum on spatial planning, economic development, housing, transport, and general infrastructure issues arising at regional and sub regional level.
 They are responsible for the Strategic Housing Needs Analysis (SHMA) which dictates our housing numbers.
 See our page for more details on the SHMA.

 Central Government - decides the strategy and says every local authority has a duty, first and foremost, to meet objectively assessed housing need.
 The law on planning is based on the The National Policy Planning Framework (NPPF) 2012.

 Since the South East Plan was revoked, the Government has no direct input into our housing needs except to say that there is a Housing Crisis and that we have to build huge numbers of new homes and should have a local plan in place to say where they should go.
 The National Policy Planning Framework (NPPF) provides guidance for the Planning Inspectors and they are Government employees who just seem to say that huge numbers of houses should be built and we should live with it.

-Planning Inspectors - approve the Local Plan and the Neighbourhood plans - or not if they don't like them and adjudicate on planning appeals. [show detail]
+Planning Inspectors - approve the Local Plan and the Neighbourhood plans - or not if they don't like them - and adjudicate on planning appeals.

-As John Gummer, Lord Deben, put so succinctly in a recent article:
+As John Gummer, Lord Deben, put it so succinctly: